Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: TRS-preserving finite-momentum states

-The band hybridization $V$ induces the subdominant even-frequency pairing correlation, whereas the band asymmetry $\varepsilon$ induces both even-frequency and odd-frequency pairing correlations.
-The GL coefficient and the Meissner kernel result in
+The band hybridization $V$ induces subdominant even-frequency pairing correlation, whereas the band asymmetry $\varepsilon$ induces both even- and odd-frequency pairing correlations.
+The GL coefficient and the Meissner kernel in the continuum limit are given by

-While $\varepsilon$ reduces $K_{-,\mu\nu}$ and changes its sign to negative, $V$ increases the Meisner kernel.
-The results suggest that a nonuniform superconducting state would appear for large enough $\varepsilon$.
-To confirm the statement, we numerically solve $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$ on the tight-binding model.
-The parameters in the numerical simulation are the same as those in Sec.~\ref{sec:FFLO} and $s=+1$: $\mu=t$, $T_c=0.05t$, $\Delta_0 = \pi e^{-C} T_c$, and $\bm{q}=(q,0)$.
-The results for $V=0.3\Delta_0$ are shown on $\varepsilon-T$ plane in Fig.~\ref{fig:boundary_q}(b).
-The amplitude of $q$ at the transition point is also shown as a function of $\varepsilon$ in (e).
-The transition to nonuniform superconducting states occurs for $\varepsilon \gtrsim 0.6 \Delta_0$ as indicated by the red dots in (b).
-The characteristic properties in (b) and (e) are totally the same as those in (a) and (d).
-The nonuniform superconducting state appears in a time-reversal preserving two-band SC when the amplitude of odd-frequency Cooper pairs is large enough.
+While the odd-frequency correlation induced by the band asymmetry $\varepsilon$ reduces $K_{-,\mu\nu}$ and eventually changes its sign to negative, the even-frequency correlation induced by the hybridization $V$ enhances the Meissner kernel.
+Thus, finite-momentum superconducting states are expected for sufficiently large $\varepsilon$.
+To confirm this, we numerically solve $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$ on the tight-binding model.
+The parameters in the numerical simulation are the same as those in Sec.~\ref{sec:FFLO}: $\mu=t$, $T_c=0.05t$, $\Delta_0 = \pi e^{-C} T_c$, and $\bm{q}=(q,0)$.
+The results for $V=0.3\Delta_0$ are shown in Fig.~\ref{fig:boundary_q}(b).
+The magnitude of $\bm{q}$ at the transition point is also plotted as a function of $\varepsilon$ in (e).
+The transition to the finite-momentum superconducting state occurs for $\varepsilon \gtrsim 0.6 \Delta_0$, as indicated by red dots in (b) and (e).
+The characteristic features in (b) and (e) are essentially the same as those in (a) and (d).
+The resulting $q$ are much smaller than $k_{\mathrm{F}} \sim 1/c_0$, which justifies the expansion in Eq.~\eqref{eq:DsR}.